KLZX121/krunker-features/README.md

 <h1>Krunker Features</h1>
-<p>A chrome extension that provides helpful features to Krunker.
+<p>A Chrome extension that provides helpful features to Krunker.
 Initially made for a simple timer on the menu that shows game time, based on the same feature in Scuffed Client.</p>
 <p>Report bugs, suggest features, get a sneakpeek at upcoming features, get notified of new releases, and chat about the extension in <a href="https://discord.com/invite/CjdmDQn" target="_blank">my Discord server</a>.
 Get the <em>@Extension</em> role when you join.</p>

 <h2>Installation</h2>